nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_interactions.md

 tags: [fhir,messaging,interactions]
 sidebar: foundations_sidebar
 permalink: explore_interactions.html
-summary: "ITK Mental Health eDischarge Interactions"
+summary: "ITK3 Mental Health eDischarge Interactions"
 ---

 {% include custom/search.warnbanner.html %}

-## ITK Mental Health eDischarge Interactions Overview ##
+## ITK3 Mental Health eDischarge Interactions Overview ##
-This section provides ITK Mental Health eDischarge implementers with the information required to utilise the ITK Mental Health eDischarge Interactions.
+This section provides ITK3 Mental Health eDischarge implementers with the information required to utilise the ITK3 Mental Health eDischarge Interactions.

 **Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
 The MESH acknowledgements and responses are not defined in this specification

 **Note 2:** Messages are structured in eXtensible Markup Language (XML) only.

-The ITK Mental Health eDischarge is based on the [HL7 FHIR STU3 Messaging Implementation](http://hl7.org/fhir/messaging.html) and supports multiple interactions.
+The ITK3 Mental Health eDischarge is based on the [HL7 FHIR STU3 Messaging Implementation](http://hl7.org/fhir/messaging.html) and supports multiple interactions.

 ---------
 ## DOC-ToC-Primary-Recipient-MH-eDischarge-1 Interaction ##